-There is also an option that allows you to switch the appearance of the catalogue to Show variations separately.
+There is also an option that allows you to switch the appearance of the catalog to Show variations separately.
 If checked off, all products without variations are displayed, and each product variation is shown as a separate product line.
-If this function is not enabled, products without variations are displayed as usual and product families are displayed as a single product line.
+If this function is not enabled, products without variations are displayed as usual, and product families are displayed as a single product line.

 In addition to downloading products from Amazon and performing automatic product mapping, you can choose to manage your Amazon catalog from DEAR.
 There is a column for manually linking and unlinking DEAR and Amazon products.
 This is useful when the correct product has not been found, or when a link between the DEAR and Amazon product has been broken due to Amazon ASIN merge operations.

 DEAR supports Amazon’s 'global SKU' feature: when a product listed in several marketplaces within a region (All marketplaces in Europe, for example) is linked to one DEAR product, the total quantity of the DEAR product will be used for all marketplace listings.
 This shared product can have a different name (alias) in each marketplace while still being linked to a single DEAR product.
 If an alias name is used, the Catalog Tab will show the alias name instead of the actual product name.